hackclub/hackclub/workshops/api_canvas/README.md

 ![Clicking Run now starts up a server, but doesn't do anything yet](https://cloud-icsqd6blm.vercel.app/screen_shot_2020-09-29_at_4.20.08_pm.png)

 If you click the green "Run" button at the top of your repl, you should notice that the server starts up, but nothing really happens yet.
-Let's fix that!

 ## Serving HTML

-Before the `http.listen` line but after the line where you import `http`, add:
+Before the line that starts with `http.listen` line but after the line that starts wtih `const http`, add:

 ```js
 app.get('/', (req, res) => {